Parkdale, Calgary: Parkdale Community Heritage Inventory

 In 2008 the City of Calgary and the Parkdale Community Association Heritage Subcommittee initiated the Parkdale Community Heritage Inventory which identified ten places in Parkdale for inclusion on the City of Calgary's Inventory of Historic Resources.
 They also noted 28 additional resources with "potential heritage value for reasons of natural history, archaeological potential, historical and/or architectural merit" that were recommended for inclusion on Calgary's Inventory of Evaluated Historic Resources.

 Green spaces

 The Bow River "riverfront runs the length of the entire Parkdale community and is the most significant green space in the community."
 By the 1950s city planners had included recreational green space in plans for Parkdale land use.
 The land set aside is where the Parkdale Community Association building, Parkdale Community Centre Playground — a baseball diamond, rink and the Parkdale Garden and Gathering Place is now located.
 The Garden hosts events such as the Medieval Fair which was also the Grand Opening in September 2015.

+In 2021, a rain garden was constructed to harvest rainwater from the Parkdale community's buildings.